Bisimilarity of diagrams

-We start with the positive fragment.
-So starting with a finitary diagram $F$, an element $c$ of its domain, and a positive finitary object formula $S$, we inductively construct two lists, initially empty, as previously:\\ -- $var$ of pairs $(X,n)$ where $X$ is a variable and $n$ an integer.
+Starting with a finitary diagram $F$, an element $c$ of its domain, and a positive finitary object formula $S$, we inductively construct two lists, initially empty, as previously:\\ -- $var$ of pairs $(X,n)$ where $X$ is a variable and $n$ an integer.
 This will stand for $\exists_n X$.\\ -- $lin$ of equations $A.X=Y.B$ where $X$ and $Y$ are variables and $A$ and $B$ are matrices.

 The formula $S$ is of the form $[n]P$.
 We first check if $n = F(c)$.
 If it is not the case then we fail.
 Otherwise, let $X$ be a fresh variable.
 Add the pair $(X,n)$ to $var$.
 Continue with $F$, $c$, $X$, and $P$.